1Can you give us a brief introduction of Cartesi? What is the vision of the project and what are the problems Cartesi is going to solve?

 The Cartesi team has now released and open-sourced Cartesi Core as specified in our techpaper (except for the DAG feature).
 With this milestone, we have achieved Verifiability, meaning that large computations can be adjudicated for correctness on the blockchain at negligible cost, in a safe and decentralized way.
 Cartesi Core is available as open-source on Github.

-In the next weeks, we will be releasing our first DApp - a tournament on a tower defence game.
-This game showcases a fully decentralized game that was developed using conventional software stocks on Linux and also requiring billions of microprocessor instructions (and thus impossible to run on-chain)
+We have also recently released our first DApp, Creepts - a tournament on a tower defence game.
+This game showcases a fully decentralized game that was developed using conventional software stocks on Linux and also requiring billions of microprocessor instructions (and thus impossible to run on-chain): https://creepts.cartesi.io

 Our initial plan for user growth relies on the Cartesi Network and its features.
 Cartesi will run a mine based on real-world computations.
 Instead of wasting electricity, Cartesi's mine will help to bootstrap the network of Workers running disputes created by Cartesi itself.
 We have a dedicated mining and staking pool of tokens reserved for this purpose.
 The mine fulfills three main objectives: